ogniskogracza/obs-cursor-overlay/README[ENG]-v1.0.txt

 Open Command Prompt.

-Go to the OBS-Pointer folder.
+Go to the OBS-Cursor-Overlay folder.

 Example:

-    cd C:\OBS-Pointer
+    cd C:\OBS-Cursor-Overlay

 Then install: